dschwen/switch-header-source/README.md

 # switch-header-source package

-Quick switching between C/C++ header and source files.
+Quick switching between C, C++, Objective-C, and Objective-C++ header and source files.

 Use ```Ctrl-Option-s``` to switch from a ```.h``` to the corresponding ```.C``` file.